rogerlew/advanced-human-factors/2024_schedule.md

 #### 4. Importance and relevance of Human Factors for patients in cancer recovery (Steven)

 Ernst, M., Beutel, M.E. & Brähler, E. Cancer as a risk factor for distress and its interactions with sociodemographic variables in the context of the first wave of the COVID-19 pandemic in Germany.
 Sci Rep 12, 2021 (2022). https://doi.org/10.1038/s41598-022-06016-x

-# Unscheduled Topics

-## Alejandro

-Color blindness in gaming / entertainment

-## Rohan

-Text input methods in XR interfaces

-Spatial audio as a VR interface

-Human factors considerations of robotic assisted surgery in general